HudsonShi/HudsonShi/README.md

 Some representative papers:

-1. [ Comparative Analysis of Traffic Characteristics Between China and the United States Based on Taxis as Floating Vehicles ](Paper Link 1) - Bachelor's degree final Thesis  📝
+1. Comparative Analysis of Traffic Characteristics Between China and the United States Based on Taxis as Floating Vehicles - Bachelor's degree final thesis  📝

 ---